nFerrar/Iter/README.md

 Possible shenanigans with containers and their contents spilling into the zone.

 # To do, in something resembling an order of priority:
+still some quantity issues

-Use command, this will be difficult to keep flexible/simple.
+Finish theUse command, this will be difficult to keep flexible/simple.
+Will probably tie into the Event system.

 Add events to rooms, triggers to include: